NIA’s Thermal Insulation Inspector Certification

-NIA’s Introduction to Mechanical Insulation includes a review of the insulation industry market segments, the need and importance of inspection; the purpose of mechanical insulation systems (why insulate) and why that is important to the inspection process; primary insulation materials and protective coverings; the importance of Safety Data Sheets; and codes, standards, regulations, and guidelines, and how they are intertwined.
+NIA’s Understanding Mechanical Insulation includes a review of the insulation industry market segments; the need and importance of inspection; the purpose of mechanical insulation systems and why that is important to the inspection process; primary insulation materials and protective coverings; the importance of Safety Data Sheets; and codes, standards, regulations, and guidelines, and how they are intertwined.

 NIA’s Thermal Insulation Inspector Certification course includes topics such as the roles and responsibilities of an inspector; the basis of inspection—what are you inspecting to; the inspection process in new construction and maintenance; inspection tools and techniques; common occurrences/ problem areas that may be encountered during an inspection; and inspection documentation and reporting.

 Click here to read about NIA's Cancellation Policy and Course Guidelines.

 - NIA Member: $2,805 (regular rate), $2,695 (cash/check discount)